-Talking about the processor, it is powered by 830 MHz ARMv6 processor with 180 MB of internal storage and 290 MB of RAM.
+Talking about the processor, it is powered by an 830 MHz ARMv6 processor with 180 MB of internal storage and 290 MB of RAM.
 The internal storage can be easily expanded up to 32GB via a microSD card.
 As far as the cameras are concerned, the Samsung Galaxy Y packs a 2 megapixel of primary camera on the rear and has a removable Li-Ion 1200 mAh battery to always remain charged.

 There are different methods to boot your Galaxy Y into Recovery mode.
 The universal method is by pressing and holding the hard keys/buttons.
 Entering into Recovery mode is one of the easiest tasks that any Android user can perform, as you just need to follow any of the instructions mentioned below.
-Here in this step by step guide, we’ll see four important methods on how to easily enter Galaxy Y into recovery mode with/without keys.[lwptoc]
+Here in this step by step guide, we’ll see four important methods on how to easily enter into recovery mode with/without keys.[lwptoc]

 How to Enter Samsung Galaxy Y into Recovery Mode

-Note that the below mentioned methods are applicable on all variants of Samsung Galaxy Y including GT-S5360, GT-S5360L, GT-S5360B, GT-S5360T, GT-S5363, GT-S5367, GT-S5368, and GT-S5369.
+Note that the below-mentioned methods apply to all variants of Samsung Galaxy Y including GT-S5360, GT-S5360L, GT-S5360B, GT-S5360T, GT-S5363, GT-S5367, GT-S5368, and GT-S5369.

 Method 1: Using Hard Keys

-Step 1: Power off Galaxy Y smartphone completely until it vibrates.
+- Power off Galaxy Y smartphone completely until it vibrates.

-Step 2: Press and Hold Volume Up key + Home button + Power button simultaneously.
+- Press and Hold Volume Up key + Home button + Power button simultaneously.

-That’s all!
+- That’s all!
 You’ve successfully booted your Galaxy Y into Recovery Mode using hard keys.

 Method 2: Using ADB commands

-Step 2: Now, download and install ADB and Fastboot setup on your PC.
+- Now, download and install ADB and Fastboot setup on your PC.

 - Now to make sure that your Galaxy Y is successfully connected to your PC, type the following command in the command window and press enter key:

-As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
+- As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.

-Note: If such thing doesn’t happen, then re-install device drivers, enable USB debugging mode and try again.
+- If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.

 - Now to boot your Samsung Galaxy Y into Recovery mode, type the following command in the command window and hit enter key:

 adb reboot recovery

 - As soon as you press enter key, your Galaxy Y will enter into Recovery mode.

 Method 3: Using Terminal Emulator (Requires ROOT)

-Terminal Emulator app helps you in accessing the Android’s built-in Linux command line shell.
+Terminal Emulator app helps you in accessing the Android’s built-in Linux command-line shell.

-This method requires Root access on your phone.
+This method requires root access on your phone.

-Step 1: Download and install Terminal Emulator App from Google Play Store.
+- Download and install Terminal Emulator App from Google Play Store.

-Step 2: Launch Terminal Emulator App.
+- Launch Terminal Emulator App.

-Step 3: Type this command in it and press enter:
+- Type this command in it and press enter:

-Step 4: As soon as you hit enter key, a popup will appear to grant Superuser permissions.
+- As soon as you hit enter key, a popup will appear to grant Superuser permissions.

 - On the next line type the following command and press enter:

 - As soon as you hit enter key, your Galaxy Y will enter into Recovery mode.

 Method 4: Using Quick Reboot App (Requires ROOT)

-Quick Reboot app provides advanced reboot options to boot your Samsung Galaxy Y into recovery mode, download mode, normal reboot, fast reboot, safe mode and much more.
+Quick Reboot app provides advanced reboot options to boot your Samsung Galaxy Y into recovery mode, download mode, normal reboot, fast reboot, safe mode, and much more.

-This method also requires Root access on your phone.
+This method also requires root access on your phone.

-Step 2: Launch Quick Reboot app.
+- Launch Quick Reboot app.

 - Tick the ‘I have read and accept the terms’ and click on confirm.

-Step 5: Then Tap on Yes to confirm.
+- Then Tap on Yes to confirm.

-Step 6: As soon as you hit Yes, a popup will appear to grant Superuser permissions.
-So click on Grant option.
+- As soon as you hit Yes, a popup will appear to grant Superuser permissions.

 - This will boot your Samsung Galaxy Y into Recovery mode.